 All IATC course participants have the option to take the formal IATC test and earn a professional designation: ICEF Trained Agent Counsellor (ITAC).

 Course participants who pass this formal test will earn an ITAC Certificate to indicate their new designation.
-In a further recognition of this professional standing, all agencies with ITAC-certified counsellors on staff will be listed on a special web locator map, the ITAC Finder.
+In a further recognition of this professional standing, all ITAC-certified counsellors will have their name and company details published on icef.com and in the Qualified Education App for smartphones, containing the names of over 7500 qualified agents worldwide.

 The formal test is online and comprises 50 multiple-choice questions to be answered in 80 minutes.
 During the test, candidates will have access to online and offline resources.
 They will not be tested on individual country information/regulations; only on all the other sections of the IATC course.
 Candidates may use personal notes or information presented online from the course content during the test, but they will not be allowed to phone anyone or ask other people for assistance.